-University of North Carolina's Center for Banking and Finance, Board of Advisors
+University of North Carolina's Center for Banking and Finance

 David Batty is a partner in Chapman's Banking and Financial Services Department and a member of the Commercial Lending Group.
 He concentrates his practice in the representation of commercial and investment banks in leveraged finance transactions.

 David has acted as lead bank counsel, as well as borrower's counsel, for the structuring of credit facilities, including cross-border transactions, to finance mergers, acquisitions, leveraged buyouts, recapitalizations, and restructurings.
 He has focused his practice in middle market and large-cap transactions involving companies in consumer, retail, manufacturing, automotive, media, telecommunications, defense technology, and other industries.
 David's representation has also included restructuring transactions involving distressed credit facilities.

 David has written and lectured on numerous capital markets topics, including second lien intercreditor agreements, leveraged acquisitions, and legal opinions.
 He serves as an adjunct professor teaching a secured transactions class at the University of North Carolina School of Law and has frequently been a faculty member for the school’s annual Banking Institute seminar.

-Co-Author, "Second Time's a Charm: First Circuit Finds That Financing Statement Amendments Saved Defective Collateral Description," Client Alert.
-February 12, 2019.
+Co-Author, "Second Time's a Charm: First Circuit Finds That Financing Statement Amendments Saved Defective Collateral Description," The Banking Law Journal.
+July/August 2019.